The Stunning: After The Stunning

 The founding members, brothers Steve and Joe Wall, formed the successful Irish band The Walls in 1998 releasing three acclaimed albums between 2000 and 2012.
 One of The Wall’s songs "Drowning Pool" - taken from the New Dawn Breaking album - was licensed for use in the opening credits in the movie Begin Again.

-Steve Wall is now an actor, and Joe Wall is lecturing at the music college BIMM, Dublin.
+Steve Wall is now also acting, and Joe Wall is lecturing at the music college BIMM, Dublin.

 Derek Murray joined the Saw Doctors, and toured extensively in the US and UK.
 Jim Higgins spent a number of years playing around the world with Riverdance and since then has played with The Saw Doctors (drums), Altan (bodhrán, percussion) and Christy Moore (bodhrán, percussion).
 Cormac Dunne is a music teacher.